szymongalecki/Swarm_Robotics/Writing/Literature review.md

+## Literature review
+[Problem statement for research project - corrected](../Formal/Problem%20statement%20for%20research%20project%20-%20corrected.md)
-"- I can start writing about the research part:
+I can start writing about the research part:
 - How did I find the articles?
 - What exactly did I find out?
 - What kind of models were discussed?
 - What tools were used?
 - What experiments were conducted?"

-[Problem statement for research project - corrected](../Formal/Problem%20statement%20for%20research%20project%20-%20corrected.md)

 ### How did I find the articles?
 [Papers - overview, w6](Papers%20-%20overview,%20w6.md)